deadbok/WIFISwitch/README.md

 * Unclouded operation.
 * Built in web server.
 * WebSocket communication.
-* Enters AP mode and serves a WIFI configuration page, when there is no AP connection at start up.
+* Enters AP mode when there is no connection at start up.
 * Captive portal in configuration mode.
 * Multifunctional one button interface. :-D